Ausangate Mountain in the Andes of Peru

 • State Your Name and Intention

 Say Nika Kona ("My name is…") and share your purpose for your pilgrimage or meeting.
-This initiates a new relationship with the Apu or Biome Being.
+This initiates a relationship with the Apu or Biome Being.

 • Engage in Ceremony

 Offer coca leaves, flowers, or sacred items, invoking gratitude by reciting Añay ("thank you") three times.
+Consider performing a despacho ceremony with an experienced guide.

 • Enter a State of Stillness (Thaq Kay)